ov-1-kenobi/dach/README.md

 ## Current Status
 I am currently working on expanding the example todo application and adding more small example apps to demonstrate full stack scenarios including (file uploads, api's, security).

-## Roadmap
-~~- **Milestone 0:POC**: Todo app proof of concept.
-(Aug.
-2024)-(05 Sept.
-2024)~~
-- **Milestone 1:FullStack**: Complete, fullstack operations on local development environment using Azurite.
-Add 2 projects [fileUpload], [fileReader].
-   - ***fileUpload*** a simple file uploader that uploads to the local azurite blob service.
-(Sept.
-2024)
-   - ***fileReader*** a simple file "browser". display a list of the uploaded files, clicking on a file brings up a viewer modal (Sept.
-2024)
-   - ***Todo*** update the todo app, save values into an Azurite table service table.
-(Sept.
-2024)
-- **Milestone 2:DevOps**: Bicep and csharp script plugged in to allow full control of resources via bicep files in dev (with .csx file helpers) and dotnet cli deployment.
-Fullstack deployed to Azure cloud service account with setup instructions for standing up an Azure subscription and resources and where to place the configuration secrets/ids (Oct.
-2024)
-- **Milestone 3:DachWorkers**: Built-in utility/service for engaging with web workers to enable crisper/faster UI/X interactions and responses.
-Build ways to do batch file uploads and firing/managing multiple tasks/requests at the same time.
-(Dec.
-2024)
-- **Milestone 4:Security**: Yes, I've dealt with and built in some security, now let's deal with it as a feature.
-Work on examples to allow using google, facebook, microsoft authentications therefore allowing users to leverage their current authentication providers (Jan.
-2025)
-- **Milestone 5a:=>AWS POC<=**: Complete, fullstack operations on local development environment using AWS LocalStack.
-(Mar.
-2025)
-- **Milestone 5b:=>AWS DevOps<=**: Deploy code and resources for environments in AWS (Jun.
-2025)

 # DACH Stack Project Template

 Welcome to the DACH Stack project template!
 This repository provides a starter template for building modern web applications using the **DACH Stack**: